nuxt/nuxt/docs/3.api/1.composables/use-runtime-config.md

 You can use a custom CDN for serving static assets inside `.output/public` using the `NUXT_APP_CDN_URL` environment variable.

-And then access the new CDN url using `config.app.cdnURL`.
+And then, access the new CDN url using `config.app.cdnURL`.

 ```ts [server/api/foo.ts]
 export default defineEventHandler((event) => {